T-Mobile Applicant

 Other Information

-Other information you provide us in the context of job recruiting to administer aspects of your recruitment (or employment) or to comply with legal obligations or T-Mobile policies.
+Other information you provide us related to your job recruitment (or employment) or to comply with legal obligations or T-Mobile policies.

 Sensitive personal data